My Classroom Management Plan:

 In order to provide my students with life skills offering long term support I will do the following:

 - Incorporate Claude Steiner’s theory of the idea of emotional literacy into classroom conduct and procedures.
 Students will be taught appropriate expression of feeling addressing the feelings of others and apologizing for any hurt caused to another student (Steiner 2002).
 For example, it’s ok for a student to be upset over something and want to express negative feelings, but it is not ok to take it out on others.

-- Require on of the four greetings every day before each student enters the classroom (hello, handshake, high-five, or hug).
+- Require a greeting every day before each student enters the classroom.
 This teaches students to acknowledge and greet others.

 - Group project allow students to learn collaboration with others.
 They learn how to interact with different personality types and with different types of learners which they will encounter in all facets of life.
 For example, "Think, Pair, Share" is a great activity to use on a daily basis to encourage student interactions and collaboration.